When can an arbitrator voluntarily resign and what are the implications for the arbitration?

 Did the Court have jurisdiction to step in?

-No. The Judge considered in detail the surrounding circumstances (including a Consent Order which reflected the parties’ agreement to mediate/arbitrate) and found that the parties had expressly provided that they would mutually choose the arbitrator; and the Court must recogise the parties’ intention, respect their autonomy, and refrain from imposing something on them that was not agreed.
+No. The Judge considered in detail the surrounding circumstances (including a Consent Order which reflected the parties’ agreement to mediate/arbitrate) and found that the parties had expressly provided that they would mutually choose the arbitrator; and the Court must recognise the parties’ intention, respect their autonomy, and refrain from imposing something on them that was not agreed.
 In coming to this conclusion, the Judge indicated that had the parties intended for a court to intervene to appoint an arbitrator if the parties could not reach agreement, they could have been silent on the process of appointment (which would have then given the Court discretion to intervene under the Arbitration Act).

 The result was that the arbitration process was spent, and it was up to the parties to agree a new arbitration agreement and process.